nrdufour/nemoworld.info/content/note/algae/spirulina.md

 topics: Algae
 ---

-Quick notes regardoing Spirulina, which seems to be an interesting algea to grow, even if it lacks vitamin B12.
+Quick notes regarding Spirulina, which seems to be an interesting algea to grow, even if it lacks vitamin B12.

 ---